- Signs & Symptoms

 - Sinusitis: Because the roots of the upper molars are very close to the maxillary sinus cavities, inflammation from the sinus cavities can cause these molars to be sensitive and feel like a toothache.

-Signs and symptoms that can might indicate a tooth problem are
+Signs and symptoms that can indicate a tooth problem include the following:

 A toothache can present as a dull or sharp pain that may arise spontaneously on its own or by stimulation.